How to Convert a Nedbank Statement to Excel or CSV

 If you downloaded OFX files from Nedbank Online Banking, you can convert these to spreadsheet format.
 Excel's Power Query can import OFX data directly: go to Data > Get Data > From File, select the OFX file, and transform the resulting table.
 Alternatively, third-party OFX converter utilities will output CSV or XLSX.
 This method produces clean, structured data because OFX is already machine-readable.

-The limitations are significant, though.
-OFX exports are only available through Nedbank Online Banking (not the Money App), only cover your current statement periods, and do not help with historical PDF statements you have on file.
+OFX exports are only available through Nedbank Online Banking, cover the available statement periods in that channel, and do not help with historical PDFs you already have on file.
 If your source document is a PDF, you need a different approach.

 AI-Powered Extraction for Nedbank PDFs

-The method that handles Nedbank's specific PDF format without manual cleanup is AI-powered extraction.
+AI extraction is the practical route when the source file is a Nedbank PDF rather than a native CSV or Excel export.
 Instead of parsing the visual layout through copy-paste, AI reads the document structure, identifies column boundaries, and maps each transaction to the correct fields regardless of multi-line descriptions or page breaks.

 With Invoice Data Extraction, the workflow is: